9 medieval battles more significant than Agincourt

 The naval engagement of Sandwich is one of the great overlooked battles of the entire medieval period.
 It is usually – and unfairly – Edward III’s triumph at Sluys in 1340, marking the full-scale opening of the Hundred Years’ War, which is deemed England’s first great naval victory.

 By the summer of 1217, the French Prince Louis and his army had been in England for more than a year, fighting alongside their allies, the Magna Carta barons.
-Following the French defeat at Lincoln in May, Louis needed reinforcements.
+Following the French defeat at the battle of Lincoln in May, Louis needed reinforcements.

 Organised by Louis’s formidable wife, Blanche de Castile, and his notorious admiral, Eustace, a farting, foul-mouthed, cross-dressing monk, a large fleet set sail for England on 24 August.
 It was met by the English using innovative tactics, including the blinding of the French with missiles of quicklime pots.
 The French suffered heavily, and Eustace met a sticky end – he was executed after being taken prisoner.